 - 1. All students will always comply with the codes of conduct while on school grounds or attending school (or district) sanctioned events. - 2.
 Incidents compromising the safety of students will be responded to in a timely, fair and reasonable manner. - 3.
 Wherever possible, responses and interventions to incidents that compromise safety will be restorative; meaning they will repair harm, strengthen relationships and enhance a sense of belonging to school and community. - 4.
-Discipline will be progressive, and individualized. - 5.
-All students need to be provided with the greatest possible assistance and support from school and community resources.
+Should a disciplinary response be required, it will be progressive, and individualized. - 5.
+School and community resources may provide students with additional support. - 6.
+Interventions may happen at the classroom, school or district level and will typically progress through these levels; however, serious infractions may result in escalation to school or district.

-- 6. Interventions may happen at the classroom, school or district level and will typically progress through these levels; however, serious infractions may result in escalation to school or district. - 7.
-Out-of-school suspension should be used judiciously in the context of a progressive discipline model and reserved for cases that impact the safety of those in the learning environment.
-Examples may include bullying, violence, weapons, and use of illegal substances. - 8.
-That all students who have been suspended for more than five (5) days and who appear before a District Discipline Committee, shall receive a fair and just hearing under the protection of the Charter of Rights and Freedoms.
+7. Out-of-school suspension should be used judiciously in the context of a progressive discipline model and reserved for cases that impact the safety of those in the learning environment, such as bullying, violence, weapons, and illegal use of substances.

+8. That all students who have been suspended for more than five (5) days and who appear before a District Discipline Student Review Committee, shall receive a fair and just hearing under the protection of the Charter of Rights and Freedoms.

-- Administrative Procedure: Student Discipline - The School Act: Sections 26, 85(2)(c)(ii), 85(2)(d) - Charter of Rights and Freedoms
+• Administrative Procedure: Student Discipline

+• The School Act: Sections 26, 85(2)(c)(ii), 85(2)(d)

+• Charter of Rights and Freedoms